Quadric rank loci on moduli of curves and K3 surfaces: Tautological classes on the moduli space of polarized surfaces

 The graded minimal free $S$-resolution of $\Gamma_X(L)$ has the following shape:

 where $F_p=\bigoplus_{q>0} S(-p-q)\otimes K_{p,q}(X,L)$, for all $p\leq g-2$.

 4pt

-The resolution is self-dual in the sense that $K_{p,q}(X,L)^{\vee} \cong K_{g-2-p,3-p}(X,L)$, showing that the \emph{linear strand} of the Betti diagram of $[X,L]$ corresponding to the case $q=1$ is dual to the \emph{quadratic strand} corresponding to the case $q=2$.
+The resolution is self-dual in the sense that $K_{p,q}(X,L)^{\vee} \cong K_{g-2-p,3-q}(X,L)$, see \cite{G} Theorem 2.c.6.
+This shows that the \emph{linear strand} of the Betti diagram of $[X,L]$ corresponding to the case $q=1$ is dual to the \emph{quadratic strand} corresponding to the case $q=2$.
 In \cite{V2}, in her course of proving Green's Conjecture for general curves \cite{G}, Voisin determined completely the shape of the minimal resolution of a generic quasi-polarized $K3$ surface $[X,H]\in \cF_g$ of odd genus $g=2i+3$.
 We summarize in the following table the relevant information contained in the rows of linear and quadratic syzygies of the Betti table.

 3pt

 The crux of Voisin's proof is showing $K_{i+1,1}(X,L)=0$, which implies $K_{p,1}(X,L)=0$ for $p>i$.
 Then by duality, the second row of the resolution has the form displayed above.

 4pt